lukin0110/docker-recipe-deploywebapp/README.md

 * [Docker Hub](https://hub.docker.com/)
 * [AWS S3](https://aws.amazon.com/s3/)

-## Build vs production container
+## Build vs. production container

 An image that contains Node.js, npm packages, etc can be quite big.
-That for just hosting static content ... you don't won't a container of **1GB** in production for just hosting static content.
+You don't won't a container of **1GB** in production for just hosting static content.

 The recipe contains 2 Docker images: